 This strategy can be fine-tuned to suit the risk appetite of an investor.
 The direction of movement of the underlying security becomes immaterial using this strategy.

 Execution of the strategy is by selling a put and buying another put at a lower strike price creating a put spread.
 This is combined with buying a call and selling a call at a higher strike price, thus creating a call spread.
-As long as the price of the underlying security stays between the two puts or the two calls, you make a profit.
+As long as the underlying security price stays between the two puts or the two calls, you make a profit.

 Why Should Investors Use Option Trading Strategies?